canonical/chisel-docs/docs/how-to/install-pro-packages.md

 (install_pro_packages)=

-# How to install Ubuntu Pro packages
+# Install Ubuntu Pro package slices

 This guide explains how to fetch and install {{ubuntu_pro}} package slices using Chisel.